 Seal spotting at Cliadh Beach

-They took me (and their dogs) to Cliadh Beach, a remote sandy bay on the west coast of Coll.
-We parked the car and walked through the dunes until we reached the beach – what a stunner!
+If you’re after wildlife encounters, head to Cliadh Beach – a remote sandy bay on the west coast of Coll.
+We parked the car and walked through the dunes until we reached the beach (for about 15 minutes) – what a stunner!

 I spent an hour walking up and down the beach, watching waters in the shallow water and seagulls resting further out.
 Waves crashed into one part of the beach, but the other end of it was protected by a series of rocky outcrops.
 Seals were basking on these rocks and some were so curious, they rolled into the water and swam closer to inspect me.

-While I don’t think 24 hours was enough time on Coll – can there ever be enough? – that one day gave me a right good impression of what the island has to offer.
-The beaches, the fresh sea air, the delicious vegan food, the lovely locals and the raw experience of nature on the island, made Coll feel like a fresh of breath air – a 24-hour holiday from reality.
+Coll has without a doubt stolen a piece of my heart.
+The beaches, the fresh sea air, the delicious vegan food, the lovely locals and the raw experiences of nature on the island, make Coll feel like a fresh of breath air.

 I can’t wait to return to the Isle of Coll and see even more.
 I hope I have inspired you to visit too!